weruharim/r4da-journey/Data Transformation in R.md

 ### Summarizing Time-related Information

-Next, we focus on summarizing time-related information using different techniques.
+Next, I focused on summarizing time-related information using different techniques.

 1. Finding the departure time of the first flight and last flight each day using `min()` and `max()`: